 The sciences are filled with this kind of “folk wisdom” that has no real statistical or mathematical basis, but is widely believed and taught simply because it was the easiest thing for the student to grapple with when faced with the otherwise overwhelming vagary and abstraction that is statistics without any rigor or technical background.
 The student certainly can’t be expected to reason with or derive any concrete knowledge from “doing hypothetical experiments lots of times to get a normal distribution”, and so their understanding ends up crystallizing as a set of steps and guidelines that they vaguely remember but don’t remember why, like “divide by the sample size minus one so that I can generalize to the population”.
 Many university departments have not had any contact with a statistics or mathematics department in decades, and so students are taught by former students of former students who themselves have the same vague understanding.

 As a result of all this, if you ask a student or researcher to provide a correct definition of the p-value, they cannot.
-The solution to this problem, says hundreds of articles in Nature or Psychological Science or the Journal of Personality and Social Psychology or any one of a hundred other journals, is to provide them with the correct definition.
+The solution to this problem, says hundreds of articles in Nature or Psychological Science or the Journal of Personality and Social Psychology, is to provide them with the correct definition.
 But this is plainly useless — a researcher with a flawed understanding of one of the most widely used and fundamental concepts in applied statistics will not be made whole again by providing them with the proper definition of a p-value.
 And the solution is certainly not to provide them with even more dangerous machinery, like a Bayes factor or a posterior distribution.
 The whole foundation has to be removed and replaced.

 Haller, H., & Krauss, S. (2002).
 Misinterpretations of significance: A problem students share with their teachers.
 Methods of Psychological Research, 7(1), 1-20.